Palácio do Grão-Pará

 The Palace of the Grand Pará (Portuguese: Palácio do Grão-Pará) is a royal palace located in the city of Petrópolis, in the state of Rio de Janeiro, Brazil.
-It was a secondary palace of the Brazilian Imperial Family, serving to allocate the servants and guests of the Palace of Petropólis.
 It is currently the only palace still belonging to the Brazilian Imperial Family, being the only royal palace in the Americas occupied by a royal family.

 History

 Imperial period

 Originally built as a guesthouse for the seminarians and priests to the Imperial Court, it became a residence of the Imperial Family.
 It is located behind the former summer Imperial Palace of Pedro II of Brazil (1840–1889).

 The palace was designed by the architect of the Emperor Theodore Marx, with the contribution of de Araújo Porto Alegre.
 The building has a neoclassical architectural style.
 Its construction began in 1859 and was completed in 1861.

 During the Empire (1822–1889), the palace was intended for the accommodation of councilors and members of representative families, who took turns at the service of Emperor Pedro II of Brazil and his family.

 It housed the Court of Justice during the Old Republic.
 Subsequent to that period, it became, in sequence, the College of Luso-Brazilian (the United Kingdom of Portugal, Brazil and the Algarves) and the residence of former U.S. ambassador to Brazil Edwin V. Morgan (1865–1934), who served as ambassador from 1912 to 1933.